 When Should You Talk to a Lawyer Before Signing?

-Sit down with me across a table, and the first thing I’d tell you is this: sign a contract for deed without a lawyer, and you’re agreeing to terms you almost certainly don’t fully understand.
+Sit down with us across a table, and the first thing we’d tell you is this: sign a contract for deed without a lawyer, and you’re agreeing to terms you almost certainly don’t fully understand.

 This isn’t a knock on anyone’s reading ability.
 These contracts use legal language that has a specific meaning under state law, and that meaning can differ from what the plain English seems to say.
 A clause that looks like a grace period for late payments might actually be a cancellation trigger.
 A term that appears to give you equity protection might not hold up under your state’s contract laws.

-Renee Delgado came to me in San Antonio after she’d already been living in her house for two years under a contract for deed.
+Renee Delgado came to us in Irving after she’d already been living in her house for two years under a contract for deed.
 She’d called a contractor to look at the kitchen, and the estimate came back higher than the kitchen itself was worth.
 When she tried to negotiate repairs with the seller, she discovered the contract gave her zero recourse: she’d agreed to take the property “as-is” and assumed all maintenance costs.
-That Saturday phone call to a real estate attorney cost her two hundred dollars, which is about the cheapest clarity I’ve ever seen a buyer buy.
+That Saturday phone call to a real estate attorney cost her two hundred dollars, which is about the cheapest clarity we’ve seen a buyer buy.
 It also showed her exactly what she’d signed and what her options were from that point forward.

 An attorney can check whether the contract complies with your state’s disclosure laws, verify the seller’s title is clean, flag predatory terms like forfeiture clauses that let the seller keep all payments on default, and advise you on what renegotiation is possible before you sign.
 This step is especially important if you plan to choose owner financing in Garland or nearby cities, where carefully reviewing the agreement can help you avoid costly legal and financial issues.
 For a real estate purchase of any size, that fee is small relative to what’s at stake.